rmind/rvault/README.md

 Key features and cryptography:
 - Envelope encryption with one-time password (OTP) authentication.
-- Mounting vault as a filesystem in userspace (using FUSE).
+- Mounting vault as a filesystem in userspace using FUSE.
 - Command line interface (CLI) to operate secrets (and auto-complete for keys).
 - scrypt for the key derivation function (KDF); AES 256 or Chacha20 for encryption.
 - Authentication with the server using TOTP (RFC 6238).